Skip to main content

 Backend switcher

-• Manual — fixed backend.
+• Manual — a fixed adapter, ignoring the ranking.

-• Portfolio — both solvers in parallel.
+• Portfolio — race several adapters in parallel.

 Portfolio